rk02342n/ImpliedVolatility/README.md

-# Implied Volatility Prediction (leakage-free rebuild)
+# Implied Volatility Prediction SPY2021-2022

 Predict SPY call-option **implied volatility (IV)** from inputs that are actually knowable *before* you observe IV, then price options with Black-Scholes using the